tcsenpai/mysides/README.md

 MySides is a personal tool designed to scrape news from APNews.
 Please note that all material downloaded, used, and reworked by this software is the property of APNews.
 This tool aims to provide a quick overview of daily news.
 For more information, please refer to the APNews Terms of Service.

+## Work In Progress

+MySides is currently being extended to support multiple sites.
+Stay tuned.

 ## TLDR